AdobeDocs/audience-manager.en/help/using/dil/dil-flash.md

 **Match Audience Manager Traits to Analytics Variables**

-To use the Analytics data passed by [!UICONTROL Flash DIL], you should create Audience Manager traits that have:
+To use the Analytics data passed by [!UICONTROL Flash DIL], you should create Audience Manager traits that have the key value prefixed with `c_`.

-* The same names as their Analytics equivalents.
-* A key value prefixed with `c_`.

 See the table for examples: